edgegap/distributed-relay-examples/README.md

 - There is one UDP port for game servers.
 - There is one UDP port for game clients.
-- Max message size (MTU) is **1200** bytes.
+- The maximum message size (MTU) is **1200** bytes.
 - Relay adds up to 13 bytes of message overhead.
 - Which leaves the max usable payload at 1200-13 = **1187** bytes.

-Reliability, Fragmentation, Encryption differ between game engines & netcodes.</br>
+Reliability, fragmentation and encryption differ between game engines & netcodes.</br>
-Relay simply sends unreliable UDP messages.</br>
+The Edgegap relay only sends UDP messages.</br>
-Each engine & netcode may implement their own logic on top of it.</br>
+Each engine & netcode may implement its own logic on top of it.</br>

-Note that your game may currently have the game server act as an UDP Server.</br>
+Note that your game may currently have the game server act as a UDP Server.</br>
-Instead, both game client & game server need to act as UDP Clients.</br>
+Instead, both the game client & game server need to act as UDP Clients.</br>
 Which makes everything even easier.</br>

-The following is an overview of the complete relay protcol.</br>
+The following sections will go into more detail on the relay protocol.
-As promised, it's extremely simple.</br>

 ### Constants

 UDP netcode always defines a max message size (MTU).
 Usually of around 1200-1400 bytes.</br>
-Relay communication needs to prepend some meta data, so we need to define two different MTUs:
+Relay communication needs to prepend some metadata, so we need to define two different MTUs:

 ```cs
 // relay prepends up to 13 bytes of meta-data